Join a babysitting co-op

 With babysitters expecting to be paid $10 or more an hour, it is hard to justify a

-when you are
+night out when you

+living on a budget.
 Consider using a co-op for free babysitting!

 Baby sitting co-operatives are usually organized groups of families from the same neighborhood, church, or circle of friends who take turns watching each others children free of charge.

 - a support network of other parents who deal with many of the same daily issues as you do

 - the opportunity to spend time on yourself

 - possibly a new group of friends for you and your children